decentraland/adr/docs/ADR-51-catalyst-content-validations.md

 Will create a starting point to track entities changes.

-We will need to create an ADR in order to change any of these statements or add a new entity type, describing which validations will run.
+An ADR will be created to change any of these statements or add a new entity type, describing which validations will run.

-Adding validations will be easier for external team developers.
+Adding validations will be easier any developer.

 Catalysts will need to provide external calls that may introduce some complexity.